Communities

 I see this similarly to the "python" tag in the other categories.
 It has more meanings than just the programming language, but the tag description makes clear what it is for.
 If I have a question about Rust code for detecting pythons in satellite imagery, I'll use the "rust" tag but not the "python" tag.
 That is, I'll decide based on the tag description, not the dictionary definition.

-trichoplax‭ wrote about 4 hours ago
+trichoplax‭ wrote 21 days ago

 It may be that there is a better word to use for a Meta tag concerning what is on topic for the other categories, and a better word to use for a Meta tag concerning whether the scope of a specific question is too broad (as opposed to being off topic).
 Alternatively, it may be that the community prefers to extend the scope of the "scope" tag to include both purposes.
 I've suggested this be the topic of a separate Meta question.